crate-crypto/small-powers-of-tau/readme.md

     // If position is None/Nil then your contribution was not included.
 Else the position of your contribution will be returned.
 ````

+## License

+This project is distributed under a dual license.
+(MIT/APACHE)

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## Status

+This project is a work in progress.